-When Dr. Michael Mosley produced the BBC documentary Eat, Fast, and Live Longer in 2012, intermittent fasting exploded in popularity like never before.
+When Dr. Michael Mosley produced the BBC documentary Eat, Fast, and Live Longer in 2012, intermittent fasting — the practice of abstaining from calories for a majority of the day — exploded in popularity.

 - What Is Intermittent Fasting?

 - Pros and Cons of the 5:2 Diet

 - Benefits of Fasting

 The 5:2 diet is a method of intermittent fasting — the practice of abstaining from calories on a structured schedule, usually for periods of 12 to 24 hours.

 Most popular fasting protocols allow for the ingestion of non-caloric substances like water, tea, or black coffee.
 Time spent asleep also counts towards the hours away from food.
 Intermittent fasting protocols aim to optimize bodily processes and even enhance performance through nutritional restriction.

 Mosley’s attempt at “hacking” the health benefits of fasting led him to create the 5:2 diet — a means of avoiding the hunger pains, mental fatigue, or cravings that go hand-in-hand with changing meal habits.
 The tenets of the 5:2 diet are simple enough; eat normally for five days out of the week, and on the remaining two days, consume only a quarter of your daily calories.

 Mosley emphasizes that there should be at least one day of regular intake separating the two “fasting” days, but otherwise, there are no further stipulations behind 5:2.
 You’re free to structure your intake on the two days however you like — Mosley enjoys soups during the day and a small meal at night.